thwinhtooaungreborn/FacebookAutoLike/README.md

 **Disclaimer**
 > This code may be subject to change in the future with relative to Facebook codebase.

+**Limitaitons**
+> • Can only give likes.
+Cannot undone given likes.
+> • Reactions are not yet able to be clicked.
+I'm working on it at my free time.

 In your browser console, copy paste the contents inside the file "AutoLike.js".

 Create your engine.